 So, you have just finished your coding bootcamp, earned your degree, or built your first app through vibe coding.
 Now you think you are ready to conquer the software engineering world.

 AI has transformed software development.
-Building apps is easier than ever, in fact, I ask AI to write most of my code now, and only slightly take a look at the editor.
-However, my journey was not straightforward.
+Building apps is easier than ever, in fact I now ask AI to write most of my code, come back and do the necessary reviews.
+When it gets lost, diagnose the errors manually and guide the AI step by step to resolve the problem.
+My own journey, however, was not straightforward.
 Fresh out of college with a Computer Engineering degree, I expected to change the world.
 Reality hit hard, I was starting from zero.
-The landscape today is definitely vastly different from when I began.
+The worst part is that the landscape today is vastly different from when I began, those who don't adapt will be left in the dust.

 The 2026 Reality Check